Applying for a New License (Teen Drivers) in MassachusettsPage Overview

 - 18 years old: eligible for regular Class D driver’s license

-You are required to take a driver's education course if you’re under and you wish to obtain a JOL.
+You are required to take a driver's education course if you’re under 18 years old and you wish to obtain a JOL.
 Your Massachusetts state-approved driver's education must include:

 - 30 hours of classroom instruction.